omerhj/uuid/README.md

 # uuid

+This is a fork of https://github.com/google/uuid.
+This fork returns a 16-byte slice from its Value() method.
+Do not use this code unless you are trying to store UUIDs in BINARY(16) columns in MariaDB or MySQL using SQLC.

 The uuid package generates and inspects UUIDs based on [RFC 4122](https://datatracker.ietf.org/doc/html/rfc4122) and DCE 1.1: Authentication and Security Services.